kamath/student-free-stuff/README.md

 * [Amazon Prime](https://www.amazon.com/gp/help/customer/display.html?nodeId=201133690) - get discounts on Amazon Prime
 * [CATIA](https://academy.3ds.com/en/software/catia-v5-student-edition) - CATIA Student Edition
 * [DotTech Domains](http://get.tech/) - Get a free .tech domain for a year with free hosting.
+* [Prezi for Students](http://prezi.com/pricing/edu/) - Get a free version of Prezi to create unlimited presentations under their student plan.
+Edu id - required for sign up.
+They also have an Edu Plus plan starting from 5 dollars per month.

 ## For most institutions
 Your school has probably told you about these already, but here goes anyway